mevaldovi/Vanilla-Hangman/README.md

 [Agnowledgments](https://github.com/mevaldovi/Word-Guess-Game#Agknowledgments)

 # Installation

+Bold text indicates commands in the terminal; italicized text indicates steps to take

-- No dependencies to install
+- _No dependencies to install_
-- Clone down this repo
+- _Clone down this repo_
-- Right click on index.html
+- _Right click on index.html_
-- Open in default browser
+- _Open in default browser_

 # Usage
 Once you click "Click here to start playing", press any key to get started.